coenttb/swift-issue-windows-existential-crash/README.md

 }
 ```

-The key is that the `HTML` namespace is defined in one module and the `HTML.View` protocol
+The key is that the `HTML` namespace is defined in one package (`swift-whatwg-html`) and the
-is added via extension in a different module.
-This cross-module extension pattern is what
+`HTML.View` protocol is added via extension in a different package (`swift-html-rendering`).
-triggers the bug.
+This cross-package extension pattern combined with an existential stored property triggers the bug.

-See `Sources/` for the complete reproduction case.

 ## Stack Trace